-- 100% oxygen via a breathing system with a tight-fitting mask, reservoir bag and high fresh gas flow for at least 6 hours.
-This also hastens the elimination of CO. - HBOT indications are: - Loss of consciousness (clear history of, or on arrival in ED) - Any neurological symptoms or signs including cognitive, behavioural or psychological, but not headache and/or nausea alone, plus any one of: - Age >50 years - Metabolic acidosis - COHb >25% - Pregnancy - Delayed deterioration after normobaric oxygen therapy.
-This may occur in 8-30% of patients.
-Therefore, daily follow-up for several days is strongly advised. - To arrange HBOT or for advice, see Referral of Patients to Hyperbaric Unit (see page 126).
+- 100% oxygen for all patients via a breathing system with a tight-fitting mask, reservoir bag and high fresh gas flow for at least 6 hours.
+This hastens the elimination of CO. - Indications for HBOT include presence of at least one of these high risk criteria: - Loss of consciousness (clear history of LOC or unconscious on arrival in ED) - Any neurological symptoms or signs including cognitive, behavioural or psychological (but not headache and/or nausea alone), plus any one of: - Age >55 years - Metabolic acidosis - Pregnancy fetal haemoglobin binds CO avidly making the fetus very susceptible to hypoxic injury. - To arrange HBOT, or for advice, contact the Hyperbaric Medicine Unit duty doctor (see Referral of Patients to Hyperbaric Unit on page 135.)

-26.17 Aspirin (and other salicylates)
+28.10.12 Aspirin (and other salicylates)

-- Acute poisoning: - Gastrointestinal effects vomiting, haematemesis.
-Respiratory centre stimulation; respiratory alkalosis.
-Inhibition of oxidative phosphorylation; metabolic acidosis.
-Raised blood glucose (mobilized glycogen stores) or low blood glucose (inhibition of gluconeogenesis, especially in children). - Manifestations sweating, dehydration, tachypnoea, lethargy, confusion, convulsions, CNS depression, CVS depression and arrhythmias, coagulopathy, hyperthermia, ARDS. - Chronic poisoning (over 12 hours) no GI effects, often profound dehydration, acidosis, CNS depression, ARDS, coagulopathy.
-(The progressive acidosis increases the volume of distribution of aspirin and high tissue level of salicylates can occur despite relatively low plasma levels). - Dosage: - Approx 150 mg/kg causes vomiting. - 150-300 mg/kg mild/moderate toxicity. - More than 300 mg/kg moderate/severe toxicity. - Blood concentration nomogram helpful in acute poisoning only.
+- Acute poisoning: classical symptoms of vomiting, tinnitus, hyperventilation (initial respiratory alkalosis) followed by metabolic acidosis.
+Severe toxicity may result in coma and seizures. - Chronic poisoning (over 12 hours) has a higher morbidity and mortality no GI effects, often profound dehydration, acidosis, CNS depression, ARDS, coagulopathy.
+(The progressive acidosis increases the volume of distribution of aspirin and high tissue level of salicylates can occur despite relatively low plasma levels).

+- Risk assessment:

+- Approx 150 mg/kg causes vomiting.

+- 150-300 mg/kg mild/moderate toxicity.

+- >300 mg/kg moderate/severe toxicity.

+- >500 mg/kg potentially lethal.

+- Blood concentration nomogram helpful in acute poisoning only.
 Measure serum salicylate concentration at 6 hours or more post ingestion.
-Nomogram may dangerously under-estimate toxicity in chronic poisoning if previous salicylate taken within 24 hours, if taken over a prolonged period, or if enteric coated aspirin taken. - An abnormal pH may be a better indication of toxicity than salicylate levels, particularly if the time since ingestion is uncertain.
+Nomogram may dangerously under-estimate toxicity in chronic poisoning if previous salicylate taken within 24 hours, if taken over a prolonged period, or if enteric coated aspirin taken.

+- Venous or arterial blood gas.
+An abnormal pH may be a better indication of toxicity than salicylate levels, particularly if the time since ingestion is uncertain.

-Table 45: Salicylate Toxicity
+Table 57 Salicylate Toxicity